m4xx101/Lazy-GatherContact/README.md

 pip install selenium
 ```

 In addition, you need to have the appropriate WebDriver for Selenium to work with your browser.
-For Chrome, download the ChromeDriver from here.
+For Chrome, download the ChromeDriver from [here](https://sites.google.com/a/chromium.org/chromedriver/), Ensure you have ChromeDriver downloaded and in your system's PATH.

 ## Usage
 Run the script: